Princeton-by-the-Sea, California

-Princeton-by-the-Sea (sometimes, especially locally, called Princeton) is an unincorporated community on the coast of San Mateo County, California.
-The ZIP code is 94019 and the community is in area code 650.
+Princeton-by-the-Sea (sometimes, especially locally, called Princeton) is an unincorporated community on the coast of San Mateo County, California, United States.
+The ZIP code is 94019 and the community is served by area code 650.
+As of 2000, the population of the community was 297.

+Location

+Princeton-by-the-Sea is on the San Mateo Coast, west of the Cabrillo Highway (California State Route 1), immediately across the highway from El Granada and just to the north of the northernmost city limits of Half Moon Bay.

+Princeton overlooks Pillar Point Harbor, and Mavericks Beach, Pillar Point Bluff, and Pillar Point Air Force Station are just to the west.
+The Half Moon Bay Airport is just north of the community, between Princeton and Moss Beach.
+Because it shares a zip code with Half Moon Bay, addresses within Princeton are often listed as being in that city.

 Profile

 This area was inhabited by Ohlone tribes in pre-Columbian times.
 According to mission records, the Chiguan Ohlones, who numbered about 50, called the place Ssatumnumo, and had a second village, Chagunte, near Half Moon Bay.

-Because of the special microhabitat of the adjacent Pillar Point Harbor, there are numerous pelagic birds that visit the local area.
 The area has a boating cachet for harbor activities and has been a tourist destination since the early 1900s with the establishment of the Princeton Inn Hotel.
-As of 2000, the population of the community is 297.

 Besides the harbor, with its piers and docks, Princeton has a number of shops, restaurants, and accommodations.
-The community is near State Route 1, the Cabrillo Highway, just north of Half Moon Bay and south of Moss Beach.
-The Half Moon Bay Airport is just north of the community.

-The annual surfing competition Mavericks actually takes place in Princeton, although it is usually attributed to neighboring Half Moon Bay.

-Addresses within Princeton-by-the-Sea are often listed as Half Moon Bay addresses.